-This collaboration reached a new level with the launch of the UPanamerican-UniSabana Bilateral Fund, a joint initiative to finance interdisciplinary projects focused on solving global challenges with a regional approach.
+This collaboration reached a new level with the launch of the UPanamericana-UniSabana Bilateral Fund, a joint initiative to fund interdisciplinary projects focused on addressing global challenges through a regional approach.

-"Getting researchers from different disciplines to work together is like conducting an orchestra without a score: they are all virtuosos, but they need a common melody.
-This bilateral fund was created to orchestrate such collaborations and demonstrate that, with vision and effort, we can meet the world's most complex challenges.".
+“Getting researchers from different disciplines to work together is like conducting an orchestra without a score: everyone is a virtuoso, but they need a common melody.
+This bilateral fund was created to orchestrate these collaborations and demonstrate that, with vision and effort, we can tackle the world’s most complex challenges.”

 Promoting research in strategic areas

-The UPanamerican-UniSabana Bilateral Fund will finance interdisciplinary projects in strategic areas selected by both universities, including:
+The UPanamericana-UniSabana Bilateral Fund will fund interdisciplinary projects in strategic areas selected by both universities, including:

 Universidad Panamericana: